What is CNCF?

-Cayman National Cultural Foundation (CNCF) is a non-profit organisation created by the Cayman National Cultural Foundation Law, 1984.
-It is governed by a Board of Directors, which comprises individuals from the public and private sector who bring a diverse range of business skills and experience, as well as a passionate interest in arts and culture, ensuring sound fiscal and cultural policy management.
+Cayman National Cultural Foundation (CNCF) is a non-profit organisation, managed by arts professionals and governed by a Board of Directors, which comprises individuals from the public and private sector who bring a diverse range of business skills and experience, as well as a passionate interest in arts and culture, ensuring sound fiscal and cultural policy management.
 CNCF is funded, for the most part, by an annual government grant through the Ministry of Culture.
 Additional funding comes from corporate sponsorship, ticket sales to events and rentals of the Harquail Theatre and Studio Theatre.
 CNCF also accepts charitable donations, which help to support its diverse programming.

 The management structure is headed by an Artistic Director, Henry Muttoo and a Managing Director, Marcia Muttoo, who are supported by a Programmes Manager, two Programmes Officers, a part-time Technical Assistant, a part-time Volunteer Co-ordinator and a Caretaker of the Cultural Centre.
 Further support comes from volunteers.